elsampsa/valkka-core/README.md

   - (4) A Fullscreen X-window on screen 1
   - (5) To a smaller X-window on screen 2
 - The media stream should be decoded once and only once
-- The program should be controllable through python3, with graphical interface based on Qt
+- Graphical interface should be based on a solid GUI desktop framework (say, Qt or GTK)

 You might try to tackle this with some available stock media player libraries, but I'll promise, you wont get far.